MSN in Care Coordination

-For example, a patient being discharged following a CHF exacerbation may need to follow up with their primary care provider, cardiology, nutrition services, pharmacist, and home health.
+For example, a patient discharged following a CHF exacerbation may need to follow up with their primary care provider, cardiology, nutrition services, pharmacist, and home health.
 A care coordinator helps to link all these specialty departments by arranging appointments, communicating with the necessary parties (including the patient), and ensuring follow-up.
 Those interested in this rewarding career pathway can enroll in a Master's of Science in Nursing (MSN) program in Care Coordination.

 Which MSN in Care Coordination Program Is Right for Me?